hoovercj/vscode-dimmer/README.md

 Set a keybinding for `dimmer.ToggleDimmer`, search `Toggle Dimmer` in the command palette, or use the `dimmer.enabled` setting.

+By default the extension will dim all lines that don't have an extension.
+Use the `dimmer.context` setting to leave N lines before and after un-dimmed.
+Setting it a negative number will dim everything but the selection.

 ## Configuration

 ```